 The work of the Sumba Foundation aligns with many Millennium Development Goals set by the United Nations.

-Since the beginning of the Sumba Foundation, water, health, education and economic projects have grown to cover a 176-square kilometer area in West Sumba and the foundation has flourished and changed the lives of tens of thousands of people.
+Since the beginning of the Sumba Foundation, water, health, education, nutrition and economic projects have grown to cover 575 sq kilometers (359 miles) in West Sumba and the foundation has flourished and changed the lives of tens of thousands of people.

-We have made life better for the 27,000 people we are helping every day with our many water, health, and education initiatives.
+We have made life better for the 45,000 people we are helping every day with our many water, health, nutrition and education initiatives.
 Outside our core area there are several hundred thousand more who are benefiting from the collaborative projects we initiated in other areas of Sumba.

 The Sumba Foundation is constantly evolving to meet the current and future needs of the Sumbanese people.
 Having established a solid foundation of better health and basic education for the community, we can move to what is needed next: supporting even better education, training new skills, and creating employment and small-scale business opportunities for future generations.